fermyon/installer/quick-start/README.md

 service.

-That being said, it should give users a quick look and feel for deploying apps onto the Fermyon Platform.
+That being said, it should give users a quick look and feel for deploying apps using Fermyon.
 Apps will by default be provided with TLS certs via Traefik's Let's Encrypt integration and will be accessible to the broader internet (depending on configuration details mentioned below).